logto-io/rfcs/draft/0004-user-sign-in-experience.md

 ## 1. Abstract

 Sign-in experience is the user authentication process in Logto.
 It encompasses both the user interface and a set of APIs.
-These APIs enable anonymous end-users to interact with Logto for identity verification and profile fulfillment, thereby completing the authentication process.
+These APIs enable anonymous end-users to interact with Logto for identity verification and profile fulfillment, thereby completing the authentication and authorization process.

 ## 2. Motivation